thoughtspot/thoughtspot.github.io/_end-user/search/search-answers.md

    ![]({{ site.baseurl }}/images/search-answers-results-pinboard.png "Result of Search is a Pinboard")

-   When you click **Preview**, you can scroll through all the visuals inside the Pinboard.
+   When you click **Preview**, you can scroll through some of the visualizations inside the pinboard.
+On the last screen of the preview, ThoughtSpot prompts you to view the full pinboard to see all the visualizations.

    ![]({{ site.baseurl }}/images/search-answers-results-pinboard-preview.png "Result of Search is a Pinboard")